Female Reproductive Cancers

 Are there tests to screen for reproductive cancers?

-- There are screening tests for some reproductive cancers.
+There are screening tests for breast cancer and cervical cancer:

-- Biopsy-procedure where a health care provider removes small pieces of tissue to check for cancer.
+- Biopsy: Procedure where a healthcare provider removes small a piece of tissue to check for cancer.

 How are reproductive cancers treated?